-Duxbury made sure to support item 4 in the section "Basic Guidance" on when to switch:
+Duxbury made sure to support item 4 in the section "Basic Guidance" regarding when to switch:

 To avoid use of switch indicators when a single word standing alone occurs between two math expressions, a one-word switch indicator (6, 3) may be used in Nemeth mode to indicate that the following word is in UEB.
 Contractions may be used in the subsequent word.
 The one-word switch indicator should precede the word whether or not it contains contractions.
 Otherwise, no contractions are used in Nemeth mode. ...

 Likewise, Duxbury made sure to support item 4 in the "Additional Guidelines" section on how to handle the labels for math problems:

 In a numbered or lettered series of math problems that are in Nemeth code, leave Nemeth mode in effect for the identifiers to avoid excessive switching, even though these identifiers are not technically part of the math.

-The DBT translation and formatting template called "English (UEB) - BANA with Nemeth" is intended for producing UEB material that uses Nemeth Code for technical notation.
-Whether you are working in Word with MathType and the BANA Braille template, in Word without one or the other of those tools, in Scientific Notebook, in a similar program, or directly in DBT, that is the DBT template to use for producing Nemeth Code within UEB.
+The DBT translation and formatting template, "English (UEB) - BANA with Nemeth" is for producing UEB material that uses Nemeth Code for technical notation.
+Whether you are working in Word with MathType and the BANA Braille template, in Word without one or the other of those tools, in Scientific Notebook, in a similar program, or directly in DBT, that is the DBT template to use for producing Nemeth Code in UEB.

 There are styles in this DBT template that are especially important for producing Nemeth Code within UEB.
 They are: